Marketing

 The first step of a marketing assessment is for the auditors to get a better understanding of your business.

-The consultants will want to know your values, your mission, and what sets you apart from other businesses in your industry.
+The assessors will want to know your values, your mission, and what sets you apart from other businesses in your industry.

 They will also assess your business challenges in general, as well as your marketing challenges.
 Do you have the right data and processes at hand to land qualified leads?